creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-Swin-Transformer.md

 # Shifted Window based Self-Attention

-* Swin Transformer block is built by replacing the standard multi-head self attention (MSA) module in a Transformer block by a module based on  **shifted windows** with other layers kept the same.
+* Swin Transformer block is built by replacing the standard multi-head self attention (MSA) module in a Transformer block by a module based on  **shifted windows**

   ![](/collections/images/Swin-Transformer/transformer-block.jpg)

-* The self-attention is compute within local windows.
+* The self-attention is computed within local windows.
 The windows are arranged to evenly partition the image in a non-overlapping manner.

-* For windows of size M x M patches and an image of h x w patches  the computational complexity of a standard MSA module and a window based self-attention module (W-MSA) are :
+* For windows of size M x M patches and an image of h x w patches, the computational complexity of a standard MSA module and a window based self-attention module (W-MSA) are :

   $$ \Omega(MSA) = 4hwC^{2} + 2 (hw)^{2}C $$